-Based on insights from members of our mobile app development team, I’m going to give an overview of both technologies and crystallize the main benefits and drawbacks from the developers’ point of view.
+Based on insights from our mobile app development team, I’m going to give an overview of both technologies and point out their main benefits and drawbacks from the developers’ point of view.

 So, let the battle begin!

 For a long time, Native apps (written in platform-specific languages and using the proprietary tools) were considered the gold standard when it comes to mobile development.

 They offer the best performance, trademark look-and-feel, and full access to hardware related features (like support for multi-touch gestures, access to a camera, GPS, calendar, accelerometer and much more).

 At the same time, a lot of developers find the promise of cross-platform apps to “write once – deploy everywhere” pretty attractive.